This post may contain affiliate links.Please read our disclosure policy.

 • Heat up the milk on the stove or the microwave until warm, but not hot.
 Add the vanilla and lemon juice, then set aside for a moment.

-• Add the milk mixture to the dry mixture and combine them quickly with a fork.
+• Add the milk mixture to the dry mixture and combine them quickly with a fork.ย

 • Pour the dough onto a lightly floured surface.
 Sprinkle the dough with flour, then fold the dough over a few times until smooth.
 Don't overwork the dough.
 Pat into a round disc about 1.5-inch (4cm) high.

-• Use a 2 1/2 inch round biscuit cutter to cut out scones, repeat until all the dough is used.
-You should get 8 scones.
+• Use a 2-inch round biscuit cutter to cut out scones.
+Press scraps together into a round and repeat until all the dough is used.
+You should get 6โ€“8 scones.

 • Brush the tops of the scones with egg wash, then carefully place them onto the hot baking sheet.

-• Bake for 10-15 mins until golden on top.
+• Bake for 10โ€“15 mins until golden on top.
 Serve topped with jam and clotted cream.

 Video